LehighIAC/ITAC-Automation/README.md

 ### Preparations to make an automated template
 1. Make .json5 database by writing detailed comments, including description, unit, data type(int, float, str or list), and default value(if available).
 The key name could be abbreviation such as "ES", as long as it's consistent with the word document.
 2. Clean up word document formatting.
 In rare scenario, the document could be a legacy .doc file with .docx extension.
 You need to copy all the text and paste it into a new document.
 3. Replace numbers/strings with tags, example: `${ES}`.
-Make sure to adjust the formatting of the tag, as the format will be perserved.
+Make sure to adjust the formatting of the tag, as the format will be preserved.
 ### Making an automated Python template
 1. Read .json5 databases and convert it to `EasyDict`.
 Then you can easily access the variable by `iac.ES` instead of `iac['ES']`.
 2. Perform calculations.
 Remember to keep the data type consistent which means you'll use `round()` frequently.